The Complete Guide to SAT Math Word Problems

 For these problems, you must use the information you’re given and then set up the equation.
 No need to solve for the missing variable—this is as far as you need to go.

-Almost always, you’ll see this type of question in the first four questions on the SAT Math section, meaning that the College Board consider these questions easy.
+Almost always, you’ll see this type of question in the first several questions on the SAT Math section, meaning that the College Board consider these questions easy.
 This is due to the fact that you only have to provide the setup and not the execution.

 Word Problem Type 2: Solving for a Missing Value